DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 #### If you do not have a university degree

-If you don't have a degree, apply to study a 3 to 4 year [undergraduate course in England](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes) which combines a teaching degree with [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
+If you do not have a degree, you can apply to study a 3 to 4 year [undergraduate course in England](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes) which combines a teaching degree with [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
 When you complete your studies, you’ll be able to apply for jobs as a teacher in England.

 The [UK Council for International Student Affairs](https://www.ukcisa.org.uk/) have lots of helpful information about studying at an English university.

 ### 2. Get support and advice

-To get advice about training to teach, you can:
+To get help applying, you can:

-- call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) – calls will be charged at your standard rate
+* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) * calls will be charged at your standard rate
-- use the live chat service at the bottom of this page
+* use the live chat service at the bottom of this page
-- sign up to [get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone
+* sign up to [get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone
+* talk to an adviser right away and throughout the application process

 #### Get help with international qualifications